segmentio/terraform-segment-data-lakes/README.md

 # Use the code below if you want to add lake-formation setup using terraform.
 # You need to use terraform >=0.13 to use the following setup
+# If you have teraform 0.12, you will have to run the setup separately for each database.
 # Add the names of glue databases to the glue_db_list variable in local.

 # module "lakeformation_datalake_permissions" {